Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 Suddenly, there is a talking point about feminism, women in film and young girls being able to imagine being a superhero or Starfleet captain.
 Except we already had this.

-We’ve had female ghostbusters in the past, we’ve seen female Time Lords, and we have a Star Trek Captain Janeway, and the Star Wars TV series saw Ashoka go through multiple character arcs.
-And no one seems to bat an eyelid.
-It was just there.
+We’ve had female ghostbusters in the past, we’ve seen female Time Lords, and we had Captain Janeway (played by Kate Mulgrew) lead her crew in Star Trek: Voyager.
+Various Star Wars TV series saw the fan-loved Ashoka go through multiple character arcs, and no one batted an eyelid.
+It was just there-and felt thoroughly organic to their story.

 COMMERCIAL DIVERSITY – SUPPORT THE CAUSE!
 BUY OUR PRODUCT!